Vishwanath-Ramesh/netflix-clone/README.md

-# A React boilerplate setup with webpack and babel setup
+# A Netflix clone app using React